rramosp/infgw-example/README.md

 observe
 - all pods are ready and running.
 - there is a pod `-epp` which runs the inference pool.
+- the rest of the pods are serving models.
 - the gateway has a public IP address.